When it comes to making decisions in your life, what do you find yourself chasing after most – the money or your dreams?

 You will enjoy your work a lot more, and you will become known for that specific niche or area of work instead of taking on anything that comes your way when blinded by dollar signs.

 This is his core area of business and it’s completely black and white – do I take this person or not?
 Well, are they a plumber?
+Are they an emergency plumber surrey has to offer, or do they do specific work?

 For me, I apply the same kind of filtering process.